twolfson/twolfson.com/articles/design-for-developers.md

   "summary": "An introduction to design, targeted at developers."
 }

-**TODO: Consider adding more Further reading items**

-**TODO: Add sections like "Not covered in this article"** **Kerning**
-**Optimal characters per line**
-**Screenshot with context**
-**Style guide**
-**Mood board**
-**Style tiles**
-**Muted text, underline indicating action** **Accessibility**
-**Iconography (or not having it at all)**
-**Better communication with designers: If you feel unsatisfied with the designer on your team (e.g. like you are left out and being forced into decisions that were made without your consent), then speak up.
-The best design experience I had was working at Uber; we would start with a blue sky brainstorming session and throw out any ideas we had onto a board.
-Then, we would vote on what ideas were the best.
-Then, the designer would explore a few directions with wireframes.
-Then, we (engineers and product) would give feedback and we would make a decision on which direction to go with.
-Eventually, the same engineers that brainstormed would build the product but because they were involved at the first stage, they felt much more invested (I know this because I was one of those engineers).**

 As a developer, knowing design basics has some benefits:

 - Better communication with designers due to shared knowledge/vocabulary